v923z/micropython-ulab/README.md

 git clone https://github.com/v923z/micropython-ulab.git ulab
 ```

 If you don't have the cross-compiler installed, your might want to do that now, for instance on Linux by executing

 ```
 sudo apt-get install gcc-arm-none-eabi
 ```

-If that was successful, you can try to run the make command in the port's directory as
+If this step was successful, you can try to run the `make` command in the port's directory as
 ```
 make BOARD=PYBV11 USER_C_MODULES=../../../ulab all
 ```